-Historically, these transparencies came about because so much of the reporting was done verbally, and was down to one person’s opinion of where a project was.
-Not just in E&C, but particularly in E&C. What Earned Value Management does is to give you mathematically produced metrics.
+Historically, these discrepancies came about because so much of the reporting was done verbally, and was down to one person’s opinion of where a project was.
+Not just in E&C, but particularly in E&C. What earned value management does is to give you mathematically produced metrics.
 So it transforms a reporting process that was subjective into something that is objective.

 EVM: standardized performance management

 That objectivity comes about because those metrics that earned value management uses have been internationally agreed upon, and have been in use now for decades.
 So your ability to evaluate the progress of your project is hugely improved and made much more efficient.
 And problems or glitches get flagged far sooner than they would normally be.

 And when you can identify a problem early enough, you have time to do something about it, before it has time to produce those crippling cost and schedule overruns.
 So you can be far more confident that your project will come in on time and on schedule.
 In effect, as the PMI concludes2;

 “EVM can be thought of as an insurance policy.
 (So) all participants in the building construction industry can benefit from more rigorous use of EVM principles.”

 But it’s not just at the individual project level that Earned Value Management can be so useful.
 The software you use to implement your earned value management system should be able to extend those metrics up, so that they cover your entire programme, and indeed your portfolio of projects.